Amaseal/decor/src/products/posts/cat-bed-tv-white.md

   Zero screw, easy to assemble and disassemble.
 Only 6 parts to put together.

+  `p style="margin-left: 25px;"`

-  * This piece of furniture, although simple, is elegant enough not to spoil the overall look of your home interior.
+  This piece of furniture, although simple, is elegant enough not to spoil the overall look of your home interior.
 Can be used not only as a bed for your pet, but also as a bedside or coffee table, pot stand or small entryway stool.